giopaglia/academic-grandfolks/README.md

 # Academic grandfolks

 Trace one's academic genealogy by crawling a dataset of academic advisors and students.
-It fetches data from [j2kun/math-genealogy-scraper](https://github.com/j2kun/math-genealogy-scraper) (providing scraped data from [Mathematics Genealogy Project](https://www.mathgenealogy.org/)) and recursively finds all academic ancestors for specified individuals.
+It fetches data from [j2kun/math-genealogy-scraper](https://github.com/j2kun/math-genealogy-scraper) and recursively finds all academic ancestors for the specified individuals.

 ## Features